kubernetes-sigs/kueue/keps/1282-pods-ready-requeue-strategy/README.md

 ### Exponential Backoff Mechanism

-When the kueueConfig `backOffLimitCount` or `backOffLimitTimeout` is set and there are evicted workloads by waitForPodsReady, the queueManager holds evicted workloads with an exponential backoff.
+When the kueueConfig `backoffLimitCount` or `backoffLimitTimeout` is set and there are evicted workloads by waitForPodsReady, the queueManager holds evicted workloads with an exponential backoff.
 Duration this time, other workloads will have a chance to be admitted.